Updated 8:46 a.m. Monday, January 18, 2021

 We strongly recommend each student bring a personal computer for completing coursework in

-two weeks of the semester.
-The University recommends the use of a Windows PC or Apple
+between in-person class sessions.
+The University recommends the use of a Windows PC or Apple computer.
+A Chromebook

 The SBU Campus Store inside the Goodson Student Union is open with increased safety measures and operational